 - Fraud Detection: Use pattern/anomaly recognition on larger volumes and greater variety of data to detect and prevent fraudulent activities by internal or external parties.

-- Risk Modeling: Improve risk assessment and associated scoring by building sophisticated machine learning models on Hadoop that can take into account hundreds or even thousands of indicators.
+- Risk Modeling: Improve risk assessment and associated scoring by building sophisticated machine learning models that can take into account hundreds or even thousands of indicators.

 - Easy data ingestion: Copying data to and from the MapR cluster is as simple as copying data to a standard file system using the Direct Access NFS™ capabilities of the MapR Converged Data Platform.
 Applications can therefore ingest data directly into the MapR cluster in real time without the need for staging areas or redundant clusters just to ingest data.